thabonzimande/ThaboNzimande/README.md

 <!--
 **thabonzimande/ThaboNzimande** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+# - 👋 Hi, I am @ThaboNzimande#
+# - 👀 I am a Data Scientist/Analyst.

-- 🔭 I’m currently working on ...
+- 👀I am currently working on various projects to grow my Data Analytics skills
-- 🌱 I’m currently learning ...
+- 🌱 I am open to Entry Level Data Analyst/Scientist Role and I am in search of Data Analyst jobs either in finance sector or any other industry
-- 👯 I’m looking to collaborate on ...
+- 💞️ I am looking to work and collaborate with business owners, tech companies and even individuals.
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/thubelihle-nzimande-6527a2245/)
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- My skills include;
+ - Analytical Programming
+ - Data Visualisation
+ - Machine Learning
+ - Model Deployment
+- ⭐ Fun fact: I love learning new things and I enjoy challenges because it make me think critically.
+--->
 -->